6 Ways to Get Your Kids To Help With Household Chores

 6. Make Organizing Fun

 There are several ways to help teach your kids to be more organized, so why not make it fun?
-Choose decorative baskets, boxes or bins, or even develop a color-coding system that correlates to the types of items that go into each container.
-For example, have them place all their crayons, color pencils and markers in yellow baskets, or all their stuffed animals, dolls, etc. in purple boxes.
+Choose decorative baskets, boxes, or bins, or even develop a color-coding system that correlates to the types of items that go into each container.
+For example, have them place all their crayons, colored pencils, and markers in yellow baskets, or all their stuffed animals, dolls, etc. in purple boxes.